chungnho/love-at-first-byte/recipes/baking/cake/ube_cheesecake.md

 2. Mix in the ube jam, ube flavouring, and vanilla extract
 3. Separately whip the cream until stiff peaks
 4. Fold whipped cream into cream cheese mixture
-5. Fill the biscuit sheel (in the cake tin) with the mixture and smooth out the top
+5. Fill the biscuit shell (in the cake tin) with the mixture and smooth out the top
 6. Cover and let it set in the fridge for 6 h

-## Reference
+## References

 - [https://www.biggerbolderbaking.com/ube-cheesecake-no-bake/](https://www.biggerbolderbaking.com/ube-cheesecake-no-bake/)